Option 2: Install from Source¶

-If you are upgrading to a new major version of CKAN (for example if you are upgrading to CKAN 1.7, 1.8 or 1.9, etc.), update your CKAN database’s schema using the ckan db upgrade command.
+If you are upgrading to a new major version of CKAN (for example if you are upgrading to CKAN 2.0, 2.1 etc.), update your CKAN database’s schema using the ckan db upgrade command.

-To avoid problems during the database upgrade, comment out any plugins that you have enabled on your ini file.
-You can uncomment them back when the upgrade finishes.
+To avoid problems during the database upgrade, comment out any plugins that you have enabled in your ini file.
+You can uncomment them again when the upgrade finishes.

 See Upgrade migration for details of the ckan db upgrade command.

-After updating the symlink, you must rebuild your search index by running the ckan search-index rebuild command, for example:
+Rebuild your search index by running the ckan search-index rebuild command:

 See search-index: Rebuild search index for details of the ckan search-index rebuild command.